FPE provides financial support for internships with a focus on the integration of politics and economics.

 Students interested in theoretical and practical aspects of political economy are invited to apply for the FPE Intern awards.
 Internships should fit within the mission of the Center, which seeks to train students in the understanding of market economies, representative democracies, limited government, and the redeeming effects of the Christian worldview on the practice of business, government and politics.

-- Faculty recommendation required (please give faculty at least 2 weeks prior notice to the deadline)
+- Faculty recommendation required, use online form (please give faculty at least 2 weeks prior notice to the deadline)

 - Internships for credit must be approved by the appropriate department